phdata/pulse/README.md

 Place the `alert-engine.yml` in `
 Alert Engine Advanced Configuration Snippet (Safety Valve) for alert-engine.yml`

+Another way to deploy config is the ['git-ops'](https://www.weave.works/blog/gitops-operations-by-pull-request) method where the locations of `alert-engine.yml` and `collection-roller.yml` would be changed to a location managed by a git repo.
+This way config changes are both stored in git and a process is added for review/pull request.

 #### Configuring Sentry for Solr

 If Sentry is enabled for Solr, roles and grants will need to be configured for Pulse and for each Pulse application.

 Add the pulse group to the Solr admin role.
 This assumes Sentry for Solr has been configured with an admin role.
 This step only needs to be done once after install.
 The example below assumes your admin role is named `solradmin`.
 - `solrctl sentry --add-role-group solradmin pulse`

 Create the role and grant for each application.
 In this example, `sample_role` is the name of the Solr role granting query privileges to the collection `sample-app_all` for the Pulse application `sample-app`.
 The `sample-group` group is added to that role.
 - `solrctl sentry --create-role sample_role`
 - `solrctl sentry --grant-privilege sample_role 'collection=sample-app_all->action=Query'`
 - `solrctl sentry --add-role-group sample_role sample_group`